Friday Sept 17th, 2021, 0600-1845

-Friday Sept 17th, 2021, 0600-1845 Darlington Shelter to James Fry Shelter, SOBO AT mm 1081.1
+Darlington Shelter to near James Fry Shelter, SOBO AT mm 1081.1

 3117 gain, 3625 loss

-There was a general store along the way just in time for dinner.
-I got a sub and some provisions to hopefully last me until I get to Harpers Ferry.
+There was a general store along the way, just in time for dinner.
+I got a sub and some provisions to hopefully last until I reached Harpers Ferry.
 The options in the store were very limited, so luckily I was still carrying too much food from the previous segments.
-A shelter was less than a mile after the store, our planned destination for the night.
+A shelter was less than a mile after the store, my planned destination for the night.
 The mosquitoes had been terrible as I ate my sub outside the store, so I didn’t have high hopes for the shelter.
 There were 2 guys already there and I suspected they were both snorers.
 This sealed the deal for my tent.
 But all the tentsites near the shelter were slanted, so I just went back to the main trail to find a spot by a creek.
 It was a gamble to be less than half a mile from a road on a Friday night, not something I liked.
 I disliked being out with the skeeters even more, so I went immediately into my tent, disgruntled about being confined there for yet another evening.
 I needed to do things like stretching and rolling but the bugs and poison ivy surrounding the area made this impossible.
 Oh well, at least my belly was full.